duchenedaphne/estate/README.md

 ### ⚠ Warning
-This project was built with VSCode, that results of some wrong code indentation for some classes, depending on your IDE.
+This project was built with VSCode, that results to some wrong code indentation for some classes, depending on your IDE.

 ## ✍ Author
 Daphné Duchêne